-- Communication(s) from the authorities: - Communication from the complainant: September 2022 - Communication to the authorities: Letter to the Speaker of the National Assembly (September 2022) - Communication to the complainant: September 2022 two individuals and the attempted murder of a third person.
-They were charged with the offences of murder, terrorism, aiding and abetting terrorism and attempted murder.
+- Communication from the authorities: January 2023 - Communication from the complainant: February 2023 - Communication to the authorities: Letter to the Speaker of the National Assembly (February 2023) - Communication to the complainant: February 2023 and abetting terrorism and attempted murder.
 All these crimes were purportedly committed on 23 August 2021 in Masaka District.
 The two members of parliament were subsequently remanded in custody and held in Kigo Government Prison.
 On 21 September 2021, both members of parliament were granted bail by the High Court of Uganda sitting in Masaka.